-One may drink water after eating the afikoman.
-After all, eating after the afikoman is prohibited only so its taste stays in our mouths, and water has no taste (SA 478:1, MB 2 ad loc.).
+One may drink water after eating the afikomen, because the prohibition of eating after the afikoman is to ensure that its taste stays in the mouth, and since water has no taste, one may drink it after eating the afikoman (SA 478:1, MB 2 ad loc.).

-The word “afikoman” originally meant “dessert.”
-On the night of the fifteenth of Nisan, the last thing one eats must be the meat of the Paschal sacrifice, so that its taste lingers with us, as the Mishna states: “after the Paschal sacrifice, we do not conclude with dessert (afikoman)” (Pesaĥim 119b).
+The word “afikoman” originally meant “dessert”.
+On the night of the 15th of Nisan, the last thing one eats must be the meat of the Paschal sacrifice, so that its taste lingers with us, as the Mishna states: “after the Paschal sacrifice, we do not conclude with dessert (afikoman)” (Pesaḥim 119b).

-SA 477:1 explains that the afikoman commemorates the korban Pesaĥ, and just as the Paschal sacrifice was eaten “while satisfied” (“al ha-sova”), so too the afikoman must be eaten while satisfied.
+Since the afikoman commemorates the korban Pesaḥ, and just as the Paschal sacrifice was eaten “while satisfied” (“al ha-sova”), so too the afikoman must be eaten while satisfied (SA 477:1).
 “Al ha-sova” means that one is already satiated but still wants to eat more.
 However, if one is so full that his appetite is gone, he does not fulfill the mitzva in the ideal manner, since he would prefer not to eat any more.
-If one is so stuffed that food is repugnant to him, but he nonetheless forces himself to eat the afikoman, this is called akhila gasa (gross overconsumption), which is not considered eating at all.
-One who does so does not fulfill the mitzva of eating the afikoman (MB 476:6, Kaf Ha-ĥayim 17 ad loc.).
+If one is so stuffed that food is repugnant to him, but he nonetheless forces himself to eat the afikoman, he is engaged in “akhila gasa” (gross overconsumption), which is not considered eating; one does not fulfill the mitzva of eating the afikoman by eating in this manner (MB 476:6, Kaf Ha-ḥayim 17 ad loc.).

 The afikoman must be eaten in one place, because it commemorates the Paschal sacrifice, which had to be eaten in one place, as it is stated (Shemot 12:46): “It should be eaten in one house” (Rema 478:1, MB 4 ad loc.).